om-kb/cryptonite_taskphase_om/Practicing_piping.md

 ## Challenge 1:Redirecting Output
 Learned how to redirect output to any file using >.
 The syntax is output > file.

-For this challenge had to redirect PWN to COLLEGE fr flag so did echo PWN > COLLEGE
+For this challenge had to redirect PWN to COLLEGE for the flag so did echo PWN > COLLEGE
 ```
 flag:pwn.college{od94xTT3KHVBRuRn_fED_KqSEpU.dRjN1QDLwEjN0czW}
 ```